Herbert Art Gallery and Museum

 Herbert Art Gallery & Museum (also known as the Herbert) is a museum, art gallery, records archive, learning centre, media studio and creative arts facility on Jordan Well, Coventry, England.

 Overview

 The museum is named after Sir Alfred Herbert, a Coventry industrialist and philanthropist whose gifts enabled the original building to be opened in 1960.
 Building began in 1939, with an interruption by the Second World War, and the Herbert opened in 1960.
 In 2008, it reopened after a £14 million refurbishment.

-The Herbert is run by Culture Coventry, a registered charity, and admission is free.
+The Herbert is run by Culture Coventry, a registered charity.
 It derives financial support from donations, sales at the museum shop, and hiring the buildings out.
-In 2010, the museum and gallery received more than 300,000 visitors, making it one of the most popular free tourist attractions in the West Midlands.
+In 2010, the museum and gallery received more than 300,000 visitors, making it one of the most popular tourist attractions in the West Midlands.

 History

 Benedictine Museum and foundation: Pre-war

 Museums in Coventry before the Herbert included the museum of the Coventry City Guild and the Benedictine Museum, opened by J. B. Shelton in the 1930s.
 However, Coventry City Council's collection of art treasures and museum pieces were housed in various buildings, and so the council acquired a half-acre site over a number of years costing £35,375.
 In 1938 the philanthropist Sir Alfred Herbert donated £100,000 to the corporation to erect a gallery and museum on the site.
 Plans were drawn up by the Leicester architect Albert Herbert, a cousin of Sir Alfred, and building began the following year.

 The city's destruction during the Coventry Blitz meant construction was suspended, with only the basement completed.
 City architect Donald Gibson's radical rebuilding plan for Coventry city centre became war time propaganda for the post-war reconstruction of Britain.
 But, post-war economies required Gibson to concentrate on a building programme for the suburbs.
 Completion of the first building under his plan was delayed until 1953.

 New plans for the museum were drawn up in 1952 by the Leicester architects, Albert Herbert & Son, and in May 1954 the foundation stone was laid by Herbert, who also donated a further £100,000 to the project.
 Herbert died in May 1957, and the museum and art gallery that bears his name was opened on 9 March 1960 by his third wife Lady Herbert.